LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 ### To explain the problem technically

 GIMP 2.99.19/GIMP 3 RC1 is causing extreme problems with my normal plugin repos.
+Any GEGL plugin of mine that uses the following nodes or has the following warnings

+1. gegl:crop (in use internally anywhere)
+2. gegl:load (for uploading an image)
+3. int where double should be (or vice versa)
+4. Invalid parameters (ie emboss azimuth=361)
+5. Invalid meta tags (ie sensitive without a checkbox)

-Any GEGL plugin of mine that uses gegl:crop and gegl:load internally has the potential to crash GIMP 3 on closing a window or tab.
-Until GIMP's team fixes the problem this the only way to fix it.
-This GIMP 2.10 and GIMP 3 plugins cannot co-exist anymore.
-This is a special branch of all my plugins specifically meant for GIMP 3.
-If you use GIMP 2.99.19/GIMP 3 and want to use my plugins all your downloads should be here and you shall not mix GIMP 2.10 and GIMP 3 plugins. do not mix these plugins with normal plugins meant for GIMP 2.10.
-I have contacted GIMP's team about this problem hoping they fix it.
+has the potential to crash GIMP 3 on closing a window or tab.
+THe goal is for GIMP's team to fix the problem and until GIMP's team fixes the problem this "GIMP 3 plugin bunker" is the only solution.
+GIMP 2.10 and GIMP 3 plugins cannot co-exist anymore.
+This is a special branch of all my plugins specifically meant for GIMP 2.99/GIMP 3 only.

+If you use GIMP 2.99.19/GIMP 3 and want to use my plugins everything you download should be here and you should never mix GIMP 2.10 and GIMP 3 plugins as if you do they will crash when closing a tab or GIMP.

 # This will be permanent unless GIMP's team fixes things.
 Until further notice GIMP 2.99/3 users should NOT use normal repos or the crash will happen.